darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

 }
 ```

-It returns a new instance and to finish the job, we need to copy original object attributes.
+It returns a new instance and to finish the job, we need to copy original object properties.

 ```javascript
 function baseAssign(object, source) {